 The History of the Club

 Founded in 1920, we are one of the earliest motor clubs to be formed in the South West and the first in Cornwall.
 Originally named “The Dunheved Motor Club” we owe our formation to an enthusiastic bunch of motor cyclists who lived in Launceston and the surrounding countryside.
 The first Secretary was Maurice P rout, the then Editor of the Cornish & Devon Post.
-Many social events were organised in the early days.Popular being Thursday afternoon runshistory to Crackington and back and for a real test of stamina the occasional run to Lands End and back.
+Many social events were organised in the early days.Popular being Thursday afternoon runs to Crackington and back and for a real test of stamina the occasional run to Lands End and back.
 On the competitive side sprints and hill climbs were in vogue and usually involved timed runs over a half mile length on a public road.

 Motor cars began to mix with motor cycles in the 1930s, by which tim e our Club had changed its name to “The North Cornwall Motor Club.